 Name Type Description Filename String Name of DIAdem header file to read.
-X-axis channel integer Index of the channel to use as X-axis values.
+X-axis channel integ Index of the channel to use as X-axis values.
 If this is 0 then the X-values can be generated from a start value and an interval in the following two arguments.
-X-axis start value (optional) real Instead of taking X-values from a DIAdem channel, this allows the user to define a value for the start of the X-axis.
-X axis interval (optional) real User defined interval between points on the X-axis, to use together with the previous argument.
-Show channel names (optional) real Channel comments will be written into the curve tag if no argument or 0, channel names if this argument is 1.
-Filter String String to filter channel names/comments.
+X-axis start value real (optional) Instead of taking X-values from a DIAdem channel, this allows the user to define a value for the start of the X-axis.
+X axis interval real (optional) User defined interval between points on the X-axis, to use together with the previous argument.
+Show channel real names (optional) Channel comments will be written into the curve tag if no argument or 0, channel names if this argument is 1.
+Filter Stri String to filter channel names/comments.
 Only channels whose names/comments contain the filter string will be read.